revaturelabs/caliber-staging-module-service/SETUP-ENVIRONMENT.md

 ![alt-text](./env-md-images/windows-envvar.jpg)

 4. From here click on new under the section for user variables.
-And fill out the fields as shown filling in the second field with your file path information
+And fill out the fields as shown filling in the second field with your file path, the file path will be the absolute path to where you downloaded the service-account.json e.g.
+   + C:\Users\username\Downloads\service-account.json
+   + C:\Users\Jay\Desktop\my-private-keys\service-account.json
+   + "C:\Users\Chris\projects\Folder with Spaces\service-account.json"

 ![alt-text](./env-md-images/windows-new-var.jpg)

-5. Click OK and you should be good to go
+5. Click OK and restart your IDE of choice and run the server.

+### This is optional

-#### Temporary variable with Powershell
+### Temporary variable with Powershell

 1. First open windows PowerShell.